 What happens when you cross it mid-year?

-- Start applying local VAT rates to all EU B2C transactions from that point
+- Start applying local VAT rates — to all EU B2C transactions from that point forward.

 How to track it automatically

 vidaReady shows your running EU B2C revenue total in the dashboard — broken down by country, with B2B transactions correctly excluded.
-You’ll know exactly where you stand against the threshold in real time, with zero manual tracking required.
+You’ll know exactly where you stand against the threshold in real time, with zero manual tracking.